 About the programme

+The interns will stay less than a kilometre from the ocean in Umkomaas in a spacious home with breathtaking sea views.
 The Aliwal Shoal Marine Protected Area (MPA) is one of the top dive sites in South Africa.
 It is also world-renowned for the amazing marine life that is found within it.
-The MPA was established in 1991 and stretches 18.3km along the coast, and 7km out to sea, protecting 126 squared km of the ocean.
-The objective of this protected area is to conserve the species that are found within it, keeping the marine ecosystem as natural and pristine as possible.
-We are honoured to be able to conduct our research in the Aliwal Shoal MPA , educating young people and producing research that contributes to the protection of the sharks found on this part of the South African coastline.
+The MPA was established in 1991 and stretches 18.3km along the coast and 7km out to sea, protecting 126 squared km of the ocean.
+The objective of this protected area is to conserve the species found within it, keeping the marine ecosystem as natural and pristine as possible.

 Costs and pre-requisites